 9 Nighttime Habits That Are Ruining Your Skin

-Whether your nightly routine consists of a spinning class followed by a long, hot shower, binge-watching The Fall while eating last weekend’s leftovers, or carrying out an intricate 10-step skincare system à la our counterparts in Korea, we have some unpleasant news: Even if your p.m. rituals are on the healthier side, there are still a few surprising habits that could be wreaking havoc on your most precious asset—your skin.
+Whether your nightly routine consists of a spinning class followed by a long, hot shower, binge-watching The Sinner while eating last weekend’s leftovers, or carrying out an intricate 10-step skincare system à la our Korean counterparts, we have some unpleasant news: Even if your p.m. rituals are on the healthier side, there are still a few surprising habits that could be wreaking havoc on your most precious asset—your skin.
 Never ones to be the bearers of bad news without offering a solution, we now present to you these very nine skin-ruining habits, along with how to solve them.
 You’re welcome!

 Keep flipping for nine habits that are ruining your skin while you sleep.

 If you’ve ever swept a toner pad across your face after cleansing only to be surprised by the amount of makeup still left, this news won’t come as a surprise.
 Most times, a standard cleanser won’t rid your skin of all the makeup and dirt that’s accumulated throughout the day.
 Instead of just using your go-to cleanser, try double-cleansing with a makeup-dissolving cleansing balm, like Banilo Co.’s Clean It Zero (a cult-favourite in Korea) first.
 The oils in both of these formulas will gently dissolve mascara, foundation, dirt, and oil, prepping it for your everyday cleanser.

 You can read more about the benefits of double-cleansing here.

 Drunk Elephant T.L.C.
 Framboos Glycolic Night Serum ($132)